DeepDoge/master-ts-rpc/README.md

-# MASTER RPC
+# MASTER-TS RPC

-Master RPC is a simple RPC library for TypeScript.<br/>
+This is a simple RPC library for TypeScript.<br/>
 It works with any framework or without framework, can be used with any verifier, Zod, SuperStruct, [MasterValidator](https://github.com/DeepDoge/master-validator), custom ones etc, any.

 **This project is still in development and breaking changes might occur.**<br/>